dsl-unibe-ch/rag-framework/readme.md

     *   To use the command-line tools:

     *   The functionalities are likely defined in the `cl-tools` directory (chat.py and search.py).
 You can refer to those files to understand how to use the command-line interface for chat and search.

+8.  **Evaluating your RAG Pipeline (Ragas):**

+    *   This framework includes powerful built-in evaluation tools based on the **RAGAS** metric suite (Faithfulness, Answer Relevancy, Context Precision, and Context Recall).
+    *   You can automatically generate synthetic test datasets, run evaluations against your configured models and vector databases, and A/B test different configurations.
+    *   For comprehensive instructions on how to use the evaluation tools, please refer to the detailed guide in [`cl-tools/README.md`](cl-tools/README.md).